AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 ### Structure of the CommonResources.dll file {#structure-of-the-commonresources-dll-file}

 The CommonResources.dll file contains information about the resource templates.
-It contains two name identifiers TEMPLATE_FILE and RT_MANIFEST.
+It contains two name identifiers: TEMPLATE_FILE and RT_MANIFEST.
 To enable a custom cover page, the TEMPLATE_FILE name identifier is modified.
 The TEMPLATE_FILE name identifier has six resources:

 <table>
  <tbody>